bitwarden/contributing-docs/docs/architecture/adr/0017-watchOS-use-swift.md

 - Supports watchOS fully
 - We can build and debug the app properly
-- Fast development with declarative UI and Previews
+- Fast development with declarative UI and Previews to enhance the dev experience
 - Code organized using components on the UI
 - Updates to the framework and the SDKs are available as soon as Apple ships them
 - A lot more documentation, examples and public repositories to check